-- Voter Look-up Tool, that allows any Sacramento County voter to: - Verify their voter registration information - Verify their voted ballot has been received by Sacramento County - Find the nearest Vote Center to their residence (picture of Vote Center included) - Access their County Voter Information Guide and accessible ballot. - Vote Center and Ballot Drop Box locations sorted by City, with hours of operations, and directions to any location through Google Maps - Audio information for Measures in Sacramento County - Election Results, in HTML and interactive - Online toolkit for outreach materials and publications relating to the Voter's Choice Act
+a.
+Voter Look-up Tool, that allows any Sacramento County voter to:

-5. SacVote Mobile App
+- Verify their voter registration information - Verify their voted ballot has been received by Sacramento County - Find the nearest Vote Center to their residence (picture of Vote Center included) - Access their County Voter Information Guide and accessible ballot. - b.
+Vote Center and Ballot Drop Box locations sorted by City, with hours of operations, and directions to any location through Google Maps - c.
+Audio information for Measures in Sacramento County - d.
+Election Results, in HTML and interactive - e.
+Online toolkit for outreach materials and publications relating to the Voter's Choice Act - f.
+Information on Accessible Voting Options, including information on what is available at a Vote Center, Curbside Voting, Accessible Vote by Mail, and Materials in Accessible Formats. - 5.
+SacVote Mobile App